 The Crag Rats also features a Vibram outsole that works nicely with Danner’s patented Dynamic Response System to create a protective barrier for the foot that also happens to provide plenty of stability on unstable ground.
 Inside they’ve placed a soft footbed that molds to the foot, becoming more comfortable over time.

 Putting these boots through their paces only served to reinforce my positive impression of Danner.
 The Crag Rats are incredibly well constructed and resistant to wear, absorbing every bit of punishment I threw their way.
 The pair I tested look like they just came out of the box, aside from a bit of mud and dirt from the trail, and despite using them on the rocky Texas trails, there is nary a scratch or scuff on them.

-I aslo appreciated the high ankle support these boots provide, which when coupled with Danner’s speed lacing system, cinched up nicely around my feet.
-Since spraining both my ankles in the Costa Rican rainforest last year I’ve had particularly sensitive and tender ankles.
-But the Crag Rat boots not only cradled them extremely well, they prevented me from rolling them and re-injuring them again.
+I also appreciated the high ankle support these boots provide, which when coupled with Danner’s speed lacing system, cinched up nicely around my feet.
+Since spraining both my ankles in the Costa Rican rainforest last year, I’ve had susceptible and tender ankles.
+But the Crag Rat boots not only cradled them extremely well, but they also prevented me from rolling them and re-injuring them again.

-Unfortunately I haven’t received any word on when these boots will be available for purchase or at what price they’ll be introduced to the market.
-The Crag Rat boots are an incredibly high quality pair of boots that hikers and backpackers will find very enticing, but for now we’ll all simply have to wait for their arrival in stores to discover these final pieces to the puzzle.
+Unfortunately, I haven’t received any word when these boots will be available for purchase or at what price they’ll be introduced to the market.
+The Crag Rat boots are an incredibly high-quality pair of boots that hikers and backpackers will find very enticing, but for now, we’ll all simply have to wait for their arrival in stores to discover these final pieces to the puzzle.
 If I were willing to bet, I’d guess these are scheduled for release this fall, when I think they’ll be a popular choice for outdoor adventurers.